 Before I tell you more about this comforting mushroom noodle soup recipe with hand-cut pasta, I have a favour to ask.
 Grantourismo is reader-supported.
 If you’ve enjoyed our recipes, including my family recipes, please consider supporting Grantourismo by buying us a coffee (we’ll use the money to buy cooking ingredients for recipes we’re testing) or donating to our epic Cambodian culinary history and cookbook on Patreon.

 Another way to support our site and our work here is by buying something from our Grantourismo Society-6 store, such as these gifts for food lovers or food-themed reusable cloth face masks, designed with Terence’s images.

-You could also use our links to purchase travel insurance, rent a car or campervan or motorhome, book accommodation, book a tour on Klook or Get Your Guide or buy something on Amazon, such as these cookbooks for culinary travellers, James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, travel books to inspire wanderlust, and gifts for Asian food lovers and picnic lovers.
+You could also use our links to purchase travel insurance, rent a car, book accommodation, book a tour on Get Your Guide or buy something on Amazon, such as these cookbooks for culinary travellers, James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, travel books to inspire wanderlust, and gifts for Asian food lovers and picnic lovers.
 We may earn a small commission but you won’t pay any extra.